ssimplexity/CS492_spring2026/README.md

 - 4 May: Algorithms for k-SAT.
 Chapter 8.1 from [Fomin and Kratsch' textbook](https://link.springer.com/book/10.1007/978-3-642-16533-7).
 (S)ETH-based lower bound.
 Chapter 14 from Cygan et al. (not in detail).
 - 6 May: Introduction to approximation algorithms.
 Chapter 3 from Vazirani.
 Chapter 1 and 2.1 from [Chekuri's Lecture Note](https://courses.engr.illinois.edu/cs583/fa2021/approx-algorithms-lecture-notes.pdf).
 - 11 May: Greedy for Set Cover and Max Coverage.
 Layering technique for weighted VC.
 Chapter 2.2 and 6 from Vazirani.
-- 13 May: Layering technique for weighted FVS.
+- 13 May: Layering technique for weighted VC continues.
+Layering technique for weighted FVS.
 Chapter 2.2 and 6 from Vazirani.
 2(-2/k)-approximation for Edge Multiway Cut.
 Chapter 4 from Vazirani.
 - 18 May: Gomory-Hu tree and 2(-2/k)-approximation for k-way Cut.
 Approximation for cut problems.
 LP-based rounding.
 Chapter 12 from Vazirani.
 - 20 May: No lecture.
 Interview for Graduate school admission.
 - 25 May: No lecture.
 Public holiday.